sinzii/drafts/dedot_announcement.md

 This is a nice to have feature where dapp only have to download metadata on the first load, later metadata can be fetched directly from cache without having to download again (until there is a runtime upgrade).

 ### Compact Metadata (on the road-map)
-Most of dapps do not use all of the types and api from the metadata, so why not extract only the information/types that dapps needs to function properly.
-So our goal is to produce a small and compact metadata that can be easily bundled inside dapps, so dapps no longer need to download metadata again from the network directly (until the next runtime upgrade), saving a reasonable amount of loading time. ([ref](https://github.com/dedotdev/dedot/issues/45))
+Most of dapps do not use all of the Types and APIs from the metadata, so why not extract only the information/types that dapps needs to function properly.
+Our goal is to produce a small and compact metadata that can be easily bundled inside dapps, so dapps no longer need to download metadata again from the network directly (until the next runtime upgrade), saving a reasonable amount of loading time. ([ref](https://github.com/dedotdev/dedot/issues/45))

 ### XCM utilities (on the road-map)
 Crafting an XCM are a bit complicated, due to the heavy usage of nested enums.
 Developers can still [making an XCM](https://gist.github.com/sinzii/078a48976827e3a85f5cebda0930d1f9) transaction with `dedot` by following along with the types suggestions.
 But the syntax is very cumbersome and inefficient.
 We plan to add some extra tool on top to help the process of crafting XCM message easier.